 What is an RTOS?

 Many embedded systems require real-time behavior, and due to hardware resource constraints, performance and efficiency are top priorities.
-An RTOS provides the rigorous resource management and scheduling required to meet the demands of applications– with multitasking, threads, priority-driven preemptive scheduling, and fast context-switching — all essential features of an embedded real-time system.
+An RTOS provides the rigorous resource management and scheduling required to meet the demands of applications with multi-tasking, priority-driven pre-emptive scheduling and fast context-switching—all essential features of an embedded real-time system.

-An RTOS typically has a small footprint and is optimized for performance, however each RTOS must be customized with capabilities needed for the hardware and system it supports.
-From a bare-bones kernel configuration managing a small number of tasks, to a full-functionality RTOS managing hundreds of tasks and subsystems including graphics, networking, filesystem, audio and more – an RTOS should flexibly scale to address system requirements and resources.
+An RTOS typically has a small footprint and is optimized for performance.
+However, each RTOS must be customized with the capabilities needed for the hardware and system it supports.
+From a bare-bones kernel configuration managing a small number of tasks to a full-functionality RTOS managing hundreds of tasks and subsystems including graphics, networking, filesystem, audio and more, an RTOS should flexibly scale to address system requirements and resources.

 In a monolithic OS, a single programming error in a file system, protocol stack or driver can crash the whole system.